Learning how to start a blog has the potential to drastically change your life.

 This is a Managed WordPress hosting package; meaning it was built and optimized specifically with WordPress in mind.
 It makes your website faster, secure, and more reliable.

-It costs slightly more than a traditional web hosting package, but the extra cost will save you a headache down the road.
+It costs slightly more than a traditional web hosting package, but the slight extra cost (we’re talking $1/month here) will save you a headache down the road.
 More on that later.

 Step 2: Choose Your Domain Name